-In this article, I will share three primary issues in scope management–not including all the work, gold plating, and poor alignment with objectives and goals.
-And, we'll look at solutions for each.
-First, let's examine what scope management includes.
+In this article, I will share three primary issues in scope management.
+They include: not including all the work, gold plating, and poor alignment with objectives and goals.
+And we'll look at solutions for each issue.

 Issue #1 – Not Including All the Work

-Some project managers have a bad habit – they create their project plans with little input from the stakeholders.
+Some project managers have a bad habit – they create their project plans with little stakeholder input.
 What's the result?

 The project manager may miss key deliverables.
 They do not have ALL the work required in their project plan.

 Guess what happens when you discover missed deliverables and activities later in the project.
-Yes, these activities often cause adverse impacts to your schedule and budget.
+Yes, these activities often cause adverse impacts on your schedule and budget.

 100% Rule